Lesson 5: Assembling the Pieces to Build the App

 </View>

-Next to CreateTodoList, we'll also render the todo lists.
+Next to CreateTodoList, we'll also render the to-do lists.
 For that, we're going to use the React Spectrum Grid component.
-Similarly to the previous lesson, we'll iterate over the todoList array using the map() function to render each item as TodoList component.
+As in the previous lesson, we'll iterate over the todoList array using the map() function to render each item as TodoList component:

 <Grid